helsingborg-stad/helsingborg-io-sls-api/README.md

-# forminput-helsingborg-io-sls-api
+# Serverless
-POC - AWS Lambda
+POC - Using AWS Lambda